Blog

 The cannabis sector will keep becoming more unionized.

-Considering the cannabis business to be one of the biggest in the US with significant growth, organizations like the Teamsters and United Food and Commercial Workers view it as an ideal target for their efforts.
+The cannabis business is one of the largest and fastest-growing industries in the US.
+Organizations like the Teamsters and United Food and Commercial Workers see it as a main focus for their efforts.

 Expect to hear more arguments between workers and corporations, as not all cannabis businesses support union initiatives.

-The campaign to legalize marijuana met a brick block in conservative southern and western states, but Maryland and Missouri won in the 2022 election.
+The campaign to legalize marijuana faced strong opposition in conservative southern and western states, but Maryland and Missouri successfully legalized it in the 2022 election.

 On the federal level, analysts in the business were optimistic about the banking reform's eventual success.
 Although it didn't occur, this year will present a different opportunity.

-The ultimate objective is federal legalization, and President Joe Biden's statement that his government will examine whether marijuana should remain a List 1 substance is likely to give supporters and reformers more momentum.
+The main goal is federal legalization of marijuana.
+President Joe Biden's statement about examining whether marijuana should stay as a List 1 substance is likely to energize supporters and reformers.

-It's also important to note that states like Delaware, Kansas, and North and South Carolina did not pass legislation legalizing marijuana in 2022.
-Our technology allows for your cannabis storefront to be able to process both credit and debit cards.
+Delaware, Kansas, North Carolina, and South Carolina did not legalize marijuana in 2022.
+Our technology allows your cannabis storefront to be able to process both credit and debit cards.

 Dashboard reviewing compliant credit card processing for dispensaries.